Tsunami of Love and Compassion

 by Bryan T. Hixson

-The speed with which the realities of our world are seen and heard in our homes is nothing short of incredible.
-In 2004 many of us watched same-day TV footage of the tsunami in Indonesia that claimed over 230,000 lives.
-For those who were alive in 1931 the floods of China that claimed between 1,000,000 and 2,500,000 lives were only learned about days to weeks after that disaster.
-Many in the world never heard anything of that natural disaster which claimed more lives than any in history.
+In 2004 many watched TV coverage of the tsunami in Indonesia that claimed over 230,000 lives.
+In 1931, floods in China claimed between 1,000,000 and 2,500,000 lives.
+Most have never heard of that natural disaster which claimed more lives than any other in history.

-This morning as I scanned the front-page stories on the web and read my emails of highest priority I determined a couple things about current events.
+After scanning the front-page stories on the web, I've determined a couple of things about current events.

-The most important current event is the one that “touches” me/you the most
+• The most important current event to me is the one that “touches” me the most.

-On a morning a few years ago, the current events on the news didn’t catch my attention.
-On that morning, what caught my attention was an email from our insurance company declaring that they were denying Holly’s claims on her surgery in December.
-That hit me like a lead balloon as I began to wonder how we would cover 15k in medical bills.
-Nothing else in the news (personal or public) at that point mattered any more as my critical current event was now the most important current event.
-In fact, I might have described it, at that point, like a tsunami rolling over my spirit.
+On Friday, March 11, 2011, the current events on the news didn’t catch my attention initially.
+On that morning, what caught my attention was an email from our insurance company denying a claim.
+That news hit me like a lead balloon as I began to wonder how we would cover 15k in medical bills.
+At that moment, nothing else in the news (personal or public) mattered as my critical current event was now the most important current event for me.
+At that point, I might have described it like a tsunami rolling over my spirit.

-A couple of hours after absorbing the shock of this personal tsunami I heard the current event that shocked the world and changed the lives of thousands, if not millions, in an instant.
-That doesn’t suggest that my personal tsunami went away, rather that it rocked my perspective a bit.
-My tsunami became somewhat of a ripple compared to the giant wave that completely covered the world for thousands.
+A few hours after absorbing the shock of this personal tsunami, I learned of the current event that shocked the world and changed the lives of millions in an instant.
+That doesn’t suggest that my personal tsunami went away, although it changed my perspective.
+My tsunami became somewhat of a ripple compared to the giant wave that completely covered the world of thousands.

 The vastness of devastation, pain, sorrow, and loss among the people of Japan created aftershock and fear of another tsunami.
-The earthquake of 8.9 that triggered this tsunami was tens of thousands of times larger than my “minor” tsunami caused by a 2.5 quake. (see Richter scale below)
+The earthquake of 9.1 that triggered this tsunami, and its impact, was tens of thousands of times larger than my personal tsunami. (see Richter scale below)

-What began as the most important current event for me is completely irrelevant to those now homeless, or struggling to find their family, or stranded on the tops of buildings, or mourning the loss of friends and family.
+What began as the most important current event for me was completely irrelevant to those now homeless, or struggling to find their family, or stranded on the tops of buildings, or mourning the loss of friends and family.
 My 15K dilemma didn’t go away but it did come into a bit different perspective.
-It forces one to look the Bahamian path of Hurricane Dorion and appreciate someone else's personal tsunami.
+This perspective forces me to look at today’s pandemic and hopefully appreciate someone else's personal tsunami.
 That tsunami may be a lost life, lost job or internship, lost opportunity, lost graduation, lost good-bye, delayed wedding, denied visit to a dying family member, denied nursing home visit, no food on the table, no financial resource for medical care, or some other personal tsunami.

 Class Magnitude Earthquake Effects